 Hydrogen peroxide is an effective stain remover, but it may discolor the fabric cover if you try to use it to clean a mattress topper.
 Some stubborn stains may need a different approach for removal, as regular household items may not be effective enough.
 In such cases, it’s better to use an enzyme-based stain remover, available in the laundry section of any general store.

 Can I put memory foam in the washer?

-No, machine washing memory foam spoils its structure.
-The strong agitation may rip the foam, making the topper unfit for use.
-Avoid putting memory foam in the dryer as well.
+No, machine-washing a memory foam topper spoils its structure.
+The strong agitation may rip the foam, making the mattress topper unfit for use.
+Plus, larger toppers simply won’t fit inside a home washing machine.

 Why do foam mattress toppers turn yellow?

 A build-up of sweat and body oil can cause yellow stains on your mattress topper’s cover fabric.
 You can remove these stains by using baking soda or vinegar on them.
 It’s best to tackle them as soon as you notice, rather than give the stains time to set in.

 To best avoid yellowing stains and learn how to tackle them with simple household items, we recommend our guide to whitening sheets.

 Which is better: a memory foam or gel mattress topper?

 It depends on your preference.
 If you want a cooling feel on your bed, opt for gel mattress toppers.
 They are a good option for hot sleepers.
 While choosing a mattress topper, make sure you find your preferred firmness option whether it’s a memory foam or gel foam.